20kilograma/blog/php-sec.md

 In contrast to CSRF, SSRF is a web security vulnerability that allows an attacker to cause the server-side application to make requests to an unintended location, it's mostly some internal service on the app which normal user has no access too.
 We'll start with this code example: <br>
 ![image](https://github.com/KiraReys/blog/assets/44244085/5449ce78-2c82-459c-be81-46c0ae8fa9dd)

 As you can see, there is a straightforward user-supplied URL to load the picture from another location.
-An attacker can do something like this now <code>http://example.com/?image=http://localhost/admin</code> and exploit it further.
+An attacker can do something like this now <code>http://example.com/?image=http://localhost/admin</code> hit the localhost and exploit it further.
+Also what's characteristic for this vulnerability is ability to try out different protocols like: <code>ftp://</code>, <code>file://</code>, <code>gopher://</code>, e.g <code>http://example.com/?image=file://etc/passwd</code>.